vuk1011/job-application-system/README.md

 # Fullstack web app for managing job applications in a company
 ## Description
 This project was developed while taking a course on Advanced Java Technologies at my university.
 We were tasked with creating a fullstack web app for any kind of system.
 Spring was mandatory for backend, while the frontend could be implemented in any technology.

+***Note: The project got expanded to enable working with interviews and offers as well.***

 I decided to model a job application system, represented by [this](https://github.com/vuk1011/job-application-system/blob/main/UML_Class_Diagram.png) UML class diagram.
 A user of the platform is either a candidate or an employee.